 Emphasizing Local Produce in Your South Texas Garden

-With proper planning, selection of suitable plants, and adherence to best practices, you can create a thriving summer garden in South Texas.
+With proper planning, selection of suitable plants, and adherence to best practices, you can create a thriving vegetable garden in South Texas.
 So whether you live in Boerne, San Antonio, or surrounding areas, embrace the region’s unique climate and local produce to enjoy a bountiful harvest throughout the season.